š§ What Is a Narcissist? How Childhood Trauma Sets the Template for Adult Dynamics

 How did I silence myself to stay safe?

-In Emotional Recalibration Therapy, we begin by teaching the body safety - because only a safe body can hold the weight of new truths.
+In Inner Child Healing, we begin by teaching the body safety, because only a safe body can hold the weight of new truths.

 We reparent the inner child who learned that love meant disappearing.